- 6.7.1 Explain the meaning of Stokes’ theorem.

 Therefore, the flux integral of G does not depend on the surface, only on the boundary of the surface.
 Flux integrals of vector fields that can be written as the curl of a vector field are surface independent in the same way that line integrals of vector fields that can be written as the gradient of a scalar function are path independent.

 Use Stokes’ theorem to calculate surface integral where and S is the surface as shown in the following figure.
-The boundary curve, C, is oriented clockwise.
+The boundary curve, C, is oriented clockwise when looking along the positive y-axis.

 Calculating a Line Integral